-CW has compiled a list of eleven community events on in Canberra this Australia Day, 26 January 2021, and in the lead up.
-Whether movies, music, marching, museums, or an outdoor meal in the form of a picnic is your bag, there’s plenty on across Canberra.
+CW has compiled a list of community events in Canberra this Australia Day, 26 January 2021, and in the lead up.
+Whether movies, music, marching, museums, concerts or being part of a great Aussie picnic is your bag, there’s plenty on across Canberra.

 Stage 88 Australia Day Concert